-The Campus Labs platform enables institutions to collect, manage and report on data useful for accreditation, student success, as well as teaching and learning.
-The platform is offered to end-users as a software as a service (SaaS) web application, accessible via any modern web browser.
+The Anthology platform enables institutions to collect, manage and report on data useful for accreditation, student success, as well as teaching and learning.
+The platform is offered to end-users as a software-as-a-service (SaaS) web application, accessible via any modern web browser.
 The platform can, should, and in some cases, must be integrated into existing institutional data infrastructure to gain the most benefit from its capabilities through methods outlined in this document.

-The core data exchange process enables an institution to send basic, large data sets to the Campus Labs platform in order to establish user accounts and course information that will be used for data insight and reporting.
-There are three sets of data that Campus Labs considers Core Data:
+The core data exchange process enables an institution to send basic, large data sets to the Anthology platform in order to establish user accounts and course information that will be used for data insight and reporting.
+There are three sets of data that Anthology considers Core Data:

 - Course Data

-The data will need to be extracted from your institution’s SIS or Data Warehouse and transferred in a .csv format or via API to Campus Labs in the central repository known as Core Data Management.
-Each of the tools in the Campus Labs platform being utilized by your institution will look to Core Data to get some of the data point needed.
+The data will need to be extracted from your institution’s SIS or Data Warehouse and transferred in a .csv format or via API to Anthology in the central repository known as Core Data Management.
+Each of the tools in the Anthology platform being utilized by your institution will look to Core Data to get some of the data points needed.

 |Data Manager(s)||Institution||This role will be responsible for acquiring the required data and transferring it to Anthology.
 They will be the primary contact from the institution for the Anthology Technical Team.
 The person in this role must have a thorough understanding of the selected exchange type(sFTP, API or Manual) as well as have access and familiarity with the SIS/Data Warehouse from which the data will be extracted from.
 This role will also be responsible for communicating risk from the institution to the Anthology team.
 This would include any risk or change to the expected timeline, and any relevant information that could affect the success of the implementation.|